cypress-io/cypress-documentation/source/guides/core-concepts/cypress-studio.md

 ## Using Cypress Studio

-The Cypress {% fa fa-github %} {% url "Real World App (RWA)" https://github.com/cypress-io/cypress-realworld-app %} will be use to demo the functionality of Cypress Studio.
+The Cypress {% fa fa-github %} {% url "Real World App (RWA)" https://github.com/cypress-io/cypress-realworld-app %} is an open source project implementing a payment application to demonstrate real-world usage of Cypress testing methods, patterns, and workflows.
+It will be used to demonstrate the functionality of Cypress Studio.

 ### Extending a Test

-Create a file under `cypress/integration` with the following test scaffolding.
+1. You can extend any preexisting test or start by creating a new test under `cypress/integration` with the following test scaffolding.

 ```js
 describe('Cypress Studio Demo', function () {